JessRudder/pretrained-image-classifier/NOTES.md

 Did it!

 # 22 - Final Results
+Mine found the same results as theirs

 # 23 - Project Workspace: Final Results
+Nothing additional to check

 # 24 - Project: Use a Pre-trained Image Classifier to Identify Dog Breeds
+Submitted!